 - Katrina Ligett, Kobbi Nissim and Adam Smith: Further Examples/Problem Solving

 - Vitaly Shmatikov: Privacy – What It Is and What It Isn’t? (slides and video)

 - Vitaly Shmatikov: Privacy Meets Machine Learning (video)

 - Kobbi Nissim: Generalization and Privacy (slides and video)

 - Kobbi Nissim: Private Learning 1 (slides and video)

 - Adam Smith: Private ERM (slides and video)

 Thursday, February 16, 2017

-- Katrina Ligett: Privacy and Game Theory 1 (slides)
+- Katrina Ligett: Privacy and Game Theory 1 (slides and video)